 - ½ teaspoon vanilla extract

-- ½ cup dark chocolate chunks coarsely chopped
+- ½ cup (80g) semi-sweet or dark chocolate chunks coarsely chopped*

-- When you are ready to bake the cookies, preheat the oven to 300ºF.
-Line a baking sheet with parchment paper or a silicone baking mat and set aside.
+- When you are ready to bake the cookies, preheat the oven to 300ºF (149ªC).
+Line a large baking sheet with parchment paper or a silicone baking mat and set aside.

 - Using a cookie scoop, roll dough into approximately 1" balls and place them on the prepared baking sheets, spacing them at least 2" apart.
 Cookies will spread significantly (see my Instagram reel for how to make cookies prettier after they come out of the oven).
 I like to bake 4 rows of 2 dough balls.